liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 running on the portal server.
 The Kaleo application provides Developer Studio the capability to remotely add or update existing Kaleo workflow definitions directly to and from the portal server.
-The *Single Approver* workflow is the default application and is preinstalled with the Kaleo plugins.
+The *Single Approver* workflow is the default application and is preinstalled with the Kaleo apps.

 Next, we will dive into creating a workflow diagram using the Kaleo Workflow Designer for Java.